yacvals/SelfAssessment/Skills/JavaScript.md

   - delete
   - in
   - super
-  - Symbol
+  - Symbol: 🖐️ used
   - Reflect
 - Statements
-  - if
+  - if: 🖐️ used
-  - while
+  - while: 🖐️ used
-  - do..while
+  - do..while: 🖐️ used
-  - for
+  - for: 🖐️ used
-  - for..in
+  - for..in: 🖐️ used
-  - for..of
+  - for..of: 🖐️ used
-  - for await
+  - for await: 👂 heard
-  - throw
+  - throw: 👂 heard
-  - break
+  - break: 🖐️ used
-  - continue
+  - continue: 🖐️ used
-  - import
+  - import: 🖐️ used
-  - export
+  - export: 🖐️ used
-  - label
+  - label: 🖐️ used
-  - try..catch
+  - try..catch: 👂 heard
-  - switch
+  - switch: 👂 heard
-  - class
+  - class: 👂 heard
-  - new Error
+  - new Error: 👂 heard
   - with
 - Functions
-  - function declaration
+  - function declaration: 🖐️ used
-  - function expression
+  - function expression: 🖐️ used
-  - return
+  - return: 🖐️ used
-  - default parameters
+  - default parameters: 🖐️ used
-  - functional object
+  - functional object: 🖐️ used
 - Data structures
-  - Array
+  - Array: 🖐️ used
   - mixin
   - extend
-  - typed arrays
+  - typed arrays: 🖐️ used
-  - Map
+  - Map: 👂 heard
-  - Set
+  - Set: 👂 heard
-  - undefined
+  - undefined: 🖐️ used
-  - null
+  - null: 🖐️ used
-  - Proxy
+  - Proxy: 👂 heard
   - weak collections
   - timers
-  - EventEmitter
+  - EventEmitter: 👂 heard
-  - RegExp
+  - RegExp: 👂 heard
-  - Date
+  - Date: 👂 heard
   - BigInt
 - Infrastructure
   - V8